Auto accident in the US? What next?

 Many Canadians make the mistake of waiting until they are back in the country to call their insurer.
 This will only make things more complicated when making a claim.

-Cooper expands on some of the services that insurance companies can help with:
+Some of the services that insurance companies can help:

-• If your damage is minor, your insurer will help you determine if you should continue to drive or get it repaired.
+• If your damage is minor, your insurer can help you determine if you should continue to drive or get it repaired.

 The content in this article is for information purposes only and is not intended to be relied upon as specific professional or expert advice.
 Aviva Canada accepts no responsibility for action taken as a result of reliance on any information contained in this article.